[UPDATED AUGUST 24, 2019]

 But now, some scientists are trying to re-institute Pluto as a planet, claiming Pluto qualifies because the definition of “planet” as used by the International Astronomical Union isn’t correct.

-With this sample lab from our upcoming R.E.A.L.
-Science Odyssey Astronomy 1, you will get to be the scientist that decides the fate of Pluto.
+With this sample lab from our REAL Science Odyssey Astronomy 1, you will get to be the scientist that decides the fate of Pluto.
 How do the criteria the “Pro Planet Pluto” scientists use stack up against the criteria we present in our lab?

 A note about Pluto’s inclusion in Astronomy 1: